jspillers/char_test/README.md

 correctly for valid UTF-8 (congrats), binary of all things for UTF-16LE (helpful!), and EUC-JP for the ISO flavored files (WAT?).

 [Ensure-encoding](https://github.com/Manfred/Ensure-encoding) won the day.
-One of the strategies this gem employs is very similar to similar to what
-I was planning on writing by hand: using an educated guess, use a small subset of encodings and test the unknown string against them one by one until we get a valid encoding and then transcode off that.
+One of the strategies this gem employs is very similar to what I was planning on writing by hand: using an educated guess, pick a small subset of encodings and test the unknown string against them one by one until you get a valid encoding.
+Once the source encoding is establish you can then transcode to UTF-8 successfully.
 If all your anticipated encodings fail to get a valid match, then you can fall back to an encode without an explicit source set and just pass in the options so that unknown or invalid characters get tossed out or replaced rather than raising an encoding error.
 ```ruby
   some_string.encode(Encoding::UTF_8, invalid: :replace, undef: replace)
 ```